 We're back at the St. Andrew's corner, with BBD Bagh on the right.
 Straight ahead is the old telegraph office, backed up by the United Bank building, from 1971.
 The only historic building on the left is under the crane hook.

 It's the Currency Building from 1833 (the wrought iron came later).
 Threatened with demolition, it got a heritage designation in 1998, and in 2003 the Archaeological Survey of India took over--and has an office in the back.
 The building's still not restored.

 A telegraph line was opened to the United Kingdon in 1870, and this telegraph office popped up a few years later.
-By 1950, the building housed the Dead Letter Office, but it's obviously gotten some tender care lately.
+By 1950, the building housed the Dead Letter Office.

 Just can't chase the poster posters away.